toolblaster/toolblaster/README.md

 🧠 The Philosophy

 Toolblaster was born from a simple frustration: essential digital tools are often too complex, riddled with ads, or hidden behind paywalls.
-We believe that calculating financial goals, managing daily priorities, or generating professional invoices shouldn't require a subscription or compromise your privacy.
+We believe that managing daily priorities, executing deep work, or analyzing text shouldn't require a subscription or compromise your privacy.

 Our Core Pillars:

 🔒 Privacy-First (Local Storage): What happens on your device stays on your device.
-Tools like DECIDE use local browser storage.
+All our productivity tools use local browser storage.
 We do not track or upload your private input data to central servers.

 ⚡ Built for Speed: Zero bloat, instant load times, and vanilla JavaScript for a seamless user experience.